rotundasoftware/parcelify/README.md

 Called when a error occurs.

 ### p.on( 'packageCreated', function( package, isMain ){} );
-Called when a new package is created. `package` is a package object as defined in lib/package.js. `isMain` is true iff the package corresponds to the entry point at mainPath.
+Called when a new package is created. `package` is a package object as defined in lib/package.js. `isMain` is true iff the package corresponds to the entry point `mainPath`.

 ### p.on( 'assetUpdated', function( eventType, asset ){} );
 Called when a style asset is updated in watch mode. `eventType` is `'added'`, `'changed'`, or `'deleted'`, and `asset` is an asset object as defined in lib/asset.js.